-1. From the Dashboard, click the Quick Links icon in the left panel, and then click Programs Settings (under the Settings heading).
-Alternatively, click your username in the upper-right corner, and then click Settings in the menu.
-Click Programs in the list on the right side of the screen.
+1. Click Quick Links in the left panel, click Settings, and then click Programs Settings.
+(Alternatively, click your username in the upper-right corner, and then click Settings in the menu.
+Click Programs near the top of the screen.)

 2. You see a list of the already-created programs.

 If you just opened your Kicksite account, you may see a program called “Rename-this-in-program-settings” or a few example programs.